isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_FLOW_DISSECTOR.md

 flow_keys->n_proto = TPID
 ```

-Please note that TPID can be 802.1AD and, hence, BPF program would have to parse VLAN information twice for double tagged packets.
+Please note that <nospell>TPID</nospell> can be 802.1AD and, hence, BPF program would have to parse VLAN information twice for double tagged packets.

 Post-VLAN parsing: